Early Champions Of Bitcoin Reap Unexpected Windfall

 LINDA WERTHEIMER, HOST:

-Bitcoin, which is basically digital cash, has been getting a lot of hype lately as governments such as Germany, China, now the United States begins to recognize its validity.
+Bitcoin, which is basically digital cash, has been getting a lot of hype lately as governments such as Germany, China, now the United States begin to recognize its validity.
 That recognition has led to financial speculation; and bitcoin's value has soared, hitting a thousand dollars for the first time this week.
 [POST-BROADCAST CORRECTION: This week marked the second time bitcoin's value reached $1,000.]

 New Hampshire Public Radio's Emily Corwin recently visited a group of early bitcoin backers, who seem to have hit the jackpot.

 EMILY CORWIN, BYLINE: So the more I heard about the booming value of bitcoin, the more I thought of the Libertarians and Anarchists who have made New Hampshire their home.
 People in this liberty community were early adopters of bitcoin, and I figured, these guys must be making bank.
 So I asked a friend to set up a meeting for me.
 And when I arrived, a small of group of Anarchist and Libertarian-type folks were gathered around a table, looking at something.